Svanteberg/Virtual-EEG-electrodes/Environments/README.md

 environment_2.yml

+Run `conda activate eeg1` to active it.

 Uses tensorflow-gpu==1.10.1

 ### Computer 2

 environment_2.yml

+Run `conda activate eeg2` to active it.

 Uses tensorflow-gpu==1.13.1.
 The scripts have to be modified by changing the imports from `tensorflow.keras` to `keras`.